Michael4d45/MC-Network-Core/NETWORK_CORE_PROTOCOL.md

 - Payload Length = (LEN_HI << 4) | LEN_LO = number of payload nibbles.
 - IPv4 address = 4 bytes (8 nibbles), high nibble first per byte.
 - Direction determined by context: outbound when sent from redstone, inbound when received from IPv4Router.
+- **Inbound Handling**: UDP packets received from remote IPv4 hosts contain the nibble-encoded IPv4 frame as payload.
+The IPv4Router parses this data into a frame and forwards it to the DataRouter for routing to DST_WORLD/DST_PORT within Minecraft.
+The router acts as a proxy between the redstone network and external UDP/IPv4 hosts or other Minecraft instances running this mod.

 Example: IPv4 frame from 192.168.1.10:18 to world 0 port 52 UDP port 0 with payload [10, 11]